What is a Journey?

 - Upload org logo — Click the upload button on the organization avatar

-Assigning Pursuits
+Assigning Journeys

-- Pursuits owned by a specific teammate
+- Journeys owned by a specific teammate

 - The full team’s pipeline across all members